chaoskagami/corbenik/README.txt

 New 3DS (Native FIRM, 11.0):
   http://nus.cdn.c.shop.nintendowifi.net/ccs/download/0004013820000002/00000021

-You'll need the firmkey for it as well unless you have decrypted it, which should be placed at `/corbenik/keys/native.key`.
+You'll need the firmkey for it as well unless you have decrypted your firmware, and it should be placed at `/corbenik/keys/native.key`.
 I can't tell you how to get it obviously, but a good place to start may be an older version of Plailect's guide when it still had a section on Cakes.

 On New3DS units, there's additional crypto on arm9loader which requires the 9.6 key to decrypt.
 It usually is named ``Slot0x11Key96.bin`, and I also can't tell you where to find this, aside from "check Plailect's guide."
 Corbenik will attempt to read this from the root as well as `/corbenik/keys/11.key`.

+The folder `corbenik/locale` is automatically generated language emulation files from 3dbrew for games that only specify one region and one language.
+Games which support more than one language are not generated, because there's no 'correct' language.
+You can remove this if the number of files unnerves you.
+It isn't required.

 Setup
 -------------------------